Titantek/ada-outlier-datastory/content.md

 -->

 Both heatmaps look similar!
 But what do the statistics tell us?
 Let's perform a chi2 contingency test: our null hypothesis is that the distributions are identical.
 What is meant by distribution is the frequency of links from a start category to an end category.
 Here we simply take the data from the heatmap, in the form of counts.
 We choose a level of significance of $$\alpha=1$$%.
 The results are the following: `pvalue=0.0, statistic=2953.30`.
-We can thus safely reject the null hypothesis! *The test gives the same results while comparing the distribution of link counts towards one target category (`statistic=207557.76`) or from one source category (`statistic=39997.79`).*
+We can thus safely reject the null hypothesis!

+We can also look at it in a more general way and compute the distribution of the start categories without looking at the target (indicated as `category → *` in the heatmap), and vice-versa (indicated as `* → category`), for both finished and unfinished paths.
+Reproducing the t-test for those distributions, we obtain the same pvalue of 0.0.
+We can thus also conclude that the distribution of the categories of the start and target articles are different between the finished and unfinished path datasets.

 Let's dig through some details.
 A few major differences occur.
 First, there is in proportion 4 times less target articles from the Countries category among the unfinished paths, whereas there is 2 times more article target from Design_and_Technology.
-There are also proportionally 66% of target articles more in Everyday_life and Language_and_literature categories for the unfinished paths. it also happens for Music and Business_Studies categories, with proportionally 33% target articles more.
+There are also proportionally 66% of target articles more in Everyday_life and Language_and_literature categories for the unfinished paths and and portion of Geography articles is divided by 1.6. it also happens for Music and Business_Studies categories, with proportionally 33% target articles more.

 If we are looking to the source article category, there exist less disparities.
 We can however note 66% source articles more from Design_and_Technology and 43% more for the Music category.

-We can then hypothesize that finding an article in Countries category is easier whereas finding an article in Design_and_Technology or Everyday_Life seems harder.
+We can then hypothesize that finding an article in Countries category is easier whereas finding an article in Design_and_Technology or Everyday_life seems harder.
 In addition, it might be harder to start from Design_and_Technology or Music.

 <div class="chat">